OpenMx/OpenMx/docs/source/GeneticEpi_Path.rst

 We use a likelihood ratio test (or take the difference between -2 times the log-likelihoods of the two models, for the difference in degrees of freedom) to determine the best fitting model.
 In this example, the Chi-square likelihood ratio test is 0 for 1 degree of freedom, indicating the the *c* parameter does not contribute to the variance at all.
 This can also be seen in the 0 estimates for the *c* parameter in the ACE model and identical parameters for *a* and *e* in the ACE and AE models.

-While the approach outlined above works just fine, the same can be accomplished with the ``omxSetParameters`` helper function, that allows the user to specify a parameter label in a model whose attributes are changed, in this case by setting ``free`` to FALSE and ``values`` to 0.
-Prior to making this changed, we copied the original model into a new model and gave it a new name, so that we have separate model objects for the two nested models that can then be compared with ``mxCompare``.
+While the approach outlined above works just fine, the same can be accomplished with the ``omxSetParameters`` helper function, that allows the user to specify a parameter label in a model whose attributes are to be changed, in this case by setting ``free`` to FALSE and ``values`` to 0.
+Prior to making this change, we copied the original model into a new model and gave it a new name, so that we have separate model objects for the two nested models that can then be compared with ``mxCompare``.

 .. code-block:: r